idagri/stata-tools/maps/README.md

     * select a different color scheme for output
     * explore 2 additional options from the [STATA help guilde](http://repec.org/bocode/s/spmap) and show them on the map

-* Write 2 sentences:
+* Write 2 sentences (do stick to 2 non-run-on sentences practicing summarizing the main message):
-    1) explain what the map shows
+    1) 1 sentence explaining what the map shows - what is the main message / why you think this map is interesting
-    2) explain why you chose the visual representation you chose (why is this a good color theme and text size) and identify one point that could be improved
+    2) 1 sentence explaining why you chose the visual representation you chose (why is this a good color theme and text size) and identify one point that could be improved